mlswg/mls-architecture/draft-ietf-mls-architecture.md

 and secrecy, the Delivery Service is completely untrusted regarding this property.
-While privacy of group membership might be a problem in the case of a Delivery Service server fanout, the Delivery Service can be considered as an active, adaptive network attacker from the point of view of the security analysis.
+While privacy of group membership might be a problem in the case of a Delivery Service server fanout, the Delivery Service can be considered as an active, adaptive network attacker for the purpose of security analysis.

-## Key Storage
+## Key Storage and Retrieval

 Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
 This key material, called a